slatedocs/slate/source/index.md

 [Augur](https://augur.net) is a decentralized prediction market platform that runs on Ethereum.

 The stable Augur application is built and hosted at [augur.net](https://augur.net).
 If you want to use or help test Augur, you do not need to download or install anything!
-Just go to [augur.net](https://app.augur.net) and start using it.
-(If you want to use our cutting-edge development client, this is maintained at [augur-dev.firebaseapp.com](https://augur-dev.firebaseapp.com) -- warning, we push changes to augur-dev pretty rapidly, so it can be a bit buggy!)
+Just go to [augur.net](http://app.augur.net) and start using it.
+(If you want to use our cutting-edge development client, this is maintained at [private.augur.net](http://private.augur.net) -- warning, we push changes to private.augur.net pretty rapidly, so it can be a bit buggy!)

 If you want to help develop Augur, you will need to build the client from source.
 To do this, first install [Node.js](https://nodejs.org/), then execute the following commands to build the client: